2025 Nyala Boeing 737 incident: Incident

 The aircraft started operations at Wau Airport.
 The aircraft was suspected of carrying military weapons and supplies to the RSF.
 Nyala is controlled by the RSF which uses the airport at the city to transport military equipment.
 One article by the Daily Nation claims the aircraft was bombed by the SAF.
 However, other articles by the Daily Nation say it was hit by artillery and shot down by the SAF as it prepared to land at the airport.
 One source just said it was destroyed at the airport by the SAF.
 Other sources say the aircraft was shot down by the SAF due to suspicions of it supplying the RSF.
-All 20-90 occupants on board the aircraft were killed.
+It was later stated that the aircraft was destroyed in an air-strike, with 54 occupants killed and a further 57 were transported to hospital for injuries.

 Aftermath

 This incident has increased suspicions of Kenya supporting and supplying the RSF.
 Sudan's Vice President of the Transitional Sovereignty Council Malik Agar had previously sent a letter on 14 March 2025, which accused Kenyan President William Ruto of supporting the RSF.

 The Government of Kenya has been accused of destabilizing Sudan by supporting the RSF.
 It has also been accused of trading gold with the RSF and of doing secret business dealings with RSF commander Hemedti.
 The Kenyan government had on multiple occasions hosted Hemedti at State House.

 Kenya's Ministry of Foreign and Diaspora Affairs, the government's spokesperson, and Kenyan officials have remained silent on Captain Nyamodi's death.

 Kenya's government did establish an investigation team following reports of this incident.
 It has been assigned with reviewing accident reports about registered or operated Kenyan aircraft in South Sudan and Somalia.

 After South Sudanese pilot Ohide was killed in the incident, South Sudanese's officials issued warnings to citizens to not join the civil war in Sudan.
 The South Sudan government did not comment on why Ohide flew into a conflict zone.
 The Sudanese Deputy Head of Mission to South Sudan, Mubarak Mahgoub Musa addressed reports of Ohide's death by saying "Indeed, it is something reported in the media, but we do not have any confirmed information from the Sudanese authorities.
 We sincerely do not wish for such events to occur, nor do we want any citizens of South Sudan to be involved in this war."
 Ohide's body has not been recovered.

 Nyamodi's body was moved to Chad and then repatriated back to Kenya.
 His requiem mass was held at St. Francis ACK Church.
 His brother Paul Nyamodi read his tribute at the requiem mass.
 Kenyan politician Raphael Tuju was an old friend of Nyamodi and spoke at a memorial service for him in Nairobi.
 Kenyan MP Samuel Atandi went to the home of the family of Nyamodi to condole and express sympathy with his death.